gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 sudo -u git -H ssh-keygen
 ```

+Remember to add your primary node to the `known_hosts` file of your `git` user.

+You can find ssh key files and `know_hosts` at `/var/opt/gitlab/.ssh/` in
-The public key for Omnibus installations will be at `/var/opt/gitlab/.ssh/id_rsa.pub`,
+Omnibus installations or at `/home/git/.ssh/` when following the source
-whereas for installation from source it will be at `/home/git/.ssh/id_rsa.pub`.
+installation guide.

 If for any reason you generate the key using a different name from the default
 `id_rsa`, or you want to generate an extra key only for the repository